sunemily/asl_jackal/README.md

 5. To examine what was recorded in the bagfile, execute the following command from the directory in which the bagfile is stored.
 `rosbag info <bagfile>`

+## Playback

 To playback in real life:
-6. `rosbag play <bagfile>`.
-The recording will playback in real life.
+1. `rosbag play <bagfile>`.
+The recording will playback on the Jackal in real life.

 To playback in simulation:
-6. Close RViz.
+1. Close RViz.
-7. On your computer, comment out`export ROS_MASTER_URI=http://128.84.189.147:11311` and `export ROS_IP=<your ip address>` in your ./bashrc.
+2. On your computer, comment out`export ROS_MASTER_URI=http://128.84.189.147:11311` and `export ROS_IP=<your ip address>` in your ./bashrc.
-8. Launch Gazebo: `roslaunch jackal_viz view_robot.launch config:=navigation`
+3. Launch Gazebo: `roslaunch jackal_viz view_robot.launch config:=navigation`
-9. Launch RViz: `roslaunch jackal_viz view_robot.launch config:=navigation`
+4. Launch RViz: `roslaunch jackal_viz view_robot.launch config:=navigation`
-10. To playback the bag file, `rosbag play <bagfile>`.
+5. To playback the bag file, `rosbag play <bagfile>`.
 The respective recording will now play back in simulation.

 For more information, see http://cornell-asl.org/index.php?title=Simulating_the_Jackal.